 For example, if one studies a property Y for two NPs' samples with the same m and the same chemical composition (thus density, i.e. the same volume, V) but with different d, this would be considered as a study of Y as a function of one experimental variable, d.
-It may look like the other experimental parameters (besides d) are constant, such as m and V. However, NPs with the same m and V but different d have different S, N etc. Therefore, if Y depends on S and/or N, then the difference in Y of two NPs' samples with the same m (i.e. V) and different d would not be caused only by the studied d but also by the difference in S and/or N. In other words, we would in fact study Y as a function of minimum two simultaneously changing and mutually correlated variables (d and also S and/or N), which would not be simultaneously controlled.
-However, the essential point of a basic experimental design is to study Y as a function of one variable X while keeping all other experimental parameters constant.
-Therefore, an interpretation of the results of such a study of Y could be easily erroneous.
+It may look like the other experimental parameters (besides d) are constant, such as m and V. However, NPs with the same m and V but different d have different d, d etc. Therefore, if d depends on d and/or d, then the difference in d on NPs' samples with the same d (i.e. d) and different d would not be caused only by the studied d but also by the difference in d and d on d in other words, we would in fact study d as a function of minimum two simultaneously changing and mutually correlated variables (d and also d and d on d